huanzhang12/Adversarial_Survey/README.md

 Experiment Setup
 -------------------------------------

-The code is tested with python3 and TensorFlow v1.8.
+The code is tested with python 3.6.5 and TensorFlow v1.8.

 To prepare the ImageNet dataset, download and unzip the following archive:

 [ImageNet Test Set](http://jaina.cs.ucdavis.edu/datasets/adv/imagenet/img.tar.gz)

-and put the imgs folder in ../imagenetdata, relative to the Adversarial_Survey repository.
-This path can be changed in setup_imagenet.py.
+and put the `imgs` folder in `Adversarial_Survey/imagenetdata` directory, relative to the Adversarial_Survey repository.
+This path can be changed in `setup_imagenet.py`.

 To prepare the ImageNet models:
+In the Adversarial_Survey directory, run
 ```
 python setup_imagenet.py
 ```